 ProQR was formed in February 2012 by Daniel de Boer, Gerard Platenburg, Henri Termeer and Dinko Valerio.
 Mr. de Boer is a passionate and driven entrepreneur and advocate for CF patients, and has assembled an experienced team of successful biotech executives as co-founders and early investors.
 ProQR's team has extensive experience in discovery, development and commercialization of CF treatments and RNA therapeutics.
-To date, we have raised €45,521,000 from private placements of equity securities.
-In addition, we have received grants and loans from CF-focused patient organizations and government institutions supporting our program for CF. ProQR is located in Leiden, the Netherlands.
+To date, we have raised approximately € 133 million in gross proceeds from our initial public offering of shares on the NASDAQ Global Market and private placements of equity securities.
+In addition, we have received grants, loans and other funding from CF-focused patient organizations and government institutions supporting our program for CF, including from Cystic Fibrosis Foundation Therapeutics, Inc., a subsidiary of the Cystic Fibrosis Foundation.
+ProQR headquarters are in Leiden, the Netherlands.